cloudfoundry/cf-k8s-networking/test/uptime/README.md

 UPGRADE_DISCOVERY_TIMEOUT is the amount of time given to discover an upgrade is happening using `kapp app-change ls -a cf`.

-CF_APP_DOMAIN is the app domain.
-This is currently used to map new routes to test control plane uptime.

 ## Data Plane Service Level Measurements

 Our SLO is defined as:

-X% of GET Requests to a Route succeed in less than Y milliseconds.
+95% (X) of GET Requests to a Route succeed in less than 100 (Y) milliseconds.

 The SLI used to measure our SLO is request latency.